CyberShadow/reveal.js/slides/10-json/10-json.md

 Notes:

+- Very convenient for AJAX applications
-This is a fragment from the digger-web source code
+- This is a fragment from the digger-web source code
+- It is very convenient to just fill a struct and send it over as JSON to the HTML/JavaScript component